General data | Classifications | List of species | Local names | Back

 Leaves | 1-2.5

-base rounded to sometimes cuneate; margins wavy, entire or with sometimes
+to sometimes cuneate; margins wavy, entire or with mostly 3-9 shallow

-3-9 shallow lobes or teeth (if present, the teeth are sometimes spiny);
+lobes or teeth (if present, the teeth are sometimes spiny); shiny green,

-shiny green, nearly hairless above ; pale and densely pubescent beneath,
+nearly hairless above ; pale and densely pubescent beneath, with stellate

-with stellate trichomes showing large rays visible without lens; petiole
+trichomes showing large tangled rays visible without lens; 3 to 6 veins

 Flowers | March to April; |